-If you want to do well on the AP US History test, you have to practice!
+If you want to do well on the AP US History exam, you have to practice!
 Practice tests can help you organize your prep logically around areas of the curriculum that are most challenging for you.
 This article provides a complete list of all official and unofficial AP US History practice test materials available online, as well as detailed instructions and tips on how to use them in your studying.

-Official AP US History Practice Exams
+Official AP US History Practice Exams and Questions

-This document includes a bunch of DBQs from past versions of the AP test.
+This document includes a bunch of DBQs from past versions of the AP US History test.
 This question has remained relatively consistent throughout the years, so I'd say these are totally fine to use as practice materials.

 You never know exactly what the documents will look like on the test, so you should practice analyzing them until you feel comfortable with all different types of sources.

-Unofficial AP US History Practice Tests
+Unofficial AP US History Practice Tests and Questions

-Even though I'm emphasizing online practice materials in this article, it's also worth mentioning that some prep books include high-quality practice tests that are modeled directly after the current version of the exam.
+Even though I'm emphasizing online practice materials in this article, it's also worth mentioning that some APUSH prep books include high-quality practice tests that are modeled directly after the newest version of the exam.
 If you're willing to part with some of that sweet cash money, check out our list of the best review books for AP US History.

-Here, you'll find practice quizzes for every topic covered in the course.
-There are multiple-choice questions and, for some topics, “short answer" questions (there's a drop-down menu of 12 answer choices).
+Here, you'll find practice quizzes for every topic covered in the US History course.
+There are multiple-choice questions and for some topics "short answer" questions (there's a drop-down menu of 12 answer choices).
 These won't help much with the more analytical elements of the test, but if you want to test your factual recall, they'll serve you well.

 This site has chapter-by-chapter practice quizzes organized around an old edition of The American Pageant textbook.
 Questions are multiple choice and true/false.
 Again, this is more helpful for factual recall than for analysis questions.